kaleido-io/developer-challenge/README.md

 We would like your project to demonstrate your concept end-to-end, but it doesn't need to be a complete application.

 It must:
-- Have a REST API to exercise the implemented functions
-- Have a backend microservice implementing the REST API, written in Golang
+- Have a backend microservice implementing a REST API, written in Golang
-- The backend microservice for the API implementation is deployed in a kubernetes environment (minikube or a cloud service)
+- Deployed in a kubernetes environment (minikube or a cloud service)
-- API endpoints must be secured with TLS
+- API endpoints must be secured with TLS using k8s ingress configurations
   - optionally secure them with mutual TLS
 - Have on-chain Smart Contract logic, written in Solidity, to be called by the backend microservice
+  - don't feel bad using a hello-world level smart contract, Solidity skills is not the focus of this challenge
 - Use a Kaleido blockchain environment that is either:
   - manually configured using [console.kaleido.io](https://console.kaleido.io) or,
   - provisioned using an automation tool like [Terraform with Kaleido's plugin](https://github.com/kaleido-io/terraform-provider-kaleido)